RedDotz20/RedDotz20/README.md

 -   🌱 I’m currently learning React Query and Next JS.
 -   💬 Ask me about **React, HTML, CSS, JavaScript**.
 -   🤝 Looking forward to collaborate with other projects.
--   🤔 I’m looking for help with other web frameworks.
+-   🤔 I’m looking for help with other Web Frameworks and Tools.
--   🎯 Current Goal: build projects
+-   🎯 Current Goal: Build and Deploy projects
 -   ⚡ Fun fact: My Personality Type is **_INFJ_**.
 -   📫 How to reach me: **carlos_tabangay@outlook.com**